Updated: Blog post has been updated and revised with additional tips, principles and techniques.

 I highly recommend doing both challenges and studies.
 Read on how to start your own level design and game environment challenge.

 Throughout the year as you do studies, challenges and learn more about what it takes to create game environments, dedicate a few months to working on one large-scale/long-term game environment.
 It is where you put everything you know up until now into action.

-Build Momentum With Smaller Projects
+13. Build Momentum with Smaller Projects

-Small scale projects should include most of the production pipeline, but in smaller time chunks.
-Instead of working on an entire town modeled, textured and lit start with just a street corner or one single building or even just a room.
-Smaller scale projects can include challenges and studies.
+Small scale projects should include most of the production pipeline, but limited in time and scope.
+Instead of working on an entire city modeled, textured and lit start with just a street corner or one building or even just a single room.

 These can help you to build up momentum and discipline in finishing your work and learning the process.